Eva Fabian

 Eva Fabian (אווה פביאן; born August 3, 1993) is an American-Israeli open water swimmer.
 She was the 2010 world champion in the 5-kilometer swim, and won a gold medal at the 2015 Pan American Games in the women's 10k.

-In August 2024, at the age of 31, Fabian retired from competitive swimming.
+After her move to Israel in 2017, she continued to compete in open water events and swam with the Israeli national team, before retiring from swimming in 2024.
+After her swimming retirement, she worked for a high technology firm, residing in Netanya, Israel with her spouse, Zohar Tavor whom she married in 2022.